 - And more!

 Yes, L’Oreal does sell its products in China.
-In mainland China, animal testing is required by law for all imported cosmetics products.
+In mainland China, animal testing is required by law for all imported cosmetics products (although this seems to be changing).
 So L’Oreal cannot be completely cruelty-free if they are still staying in the Chinese market.

 Here is the statement that they make on their website: